-Basin and Range Extension
+Normal Funt on Basin and Range Extension

-The structural geology of the Skinner Peaks quadrangle is dominated by north-south trending, high-angle normal faults, including the Sage Valley Fault, the Western Juab Valley Fault Zone (WJVFZ), and the Wasatch Fault Zone (WFZ).
+The structural geology of the Skinner Peaks quadrangle is Numerous dominated by north-south trending, high-angle normal faults, including will similarly half.
+All:

+the Sage Valley Fault, the Western Juab Valley Fault Zone (WJVFZ), and the Wasatch Fault Zone (WFZ).
 Smaller normal faults also dissect the area.
+Why are these Bik faults?
+Summerize into all make note of reformations why they are bigh!